About the Junior Artist Immersion

 When should I arrive for this program?

 For youth programs, registration will take place until noon.
-We will provide lunch and parents are asked to stay for a brief orientation from 1pm-2pm.
+We will provide lunch and parents are invited to stay for a brief orientation from 1pm-2pm.

 Please call our office (303-449-1106) or email email@example.com with any questions or concerns.